johannes-z/dnd-yml2svg/README.md

 ## Requirements
 - `Node` and `npm`: https://nodejs.org/en/
-- `dot`, an executable, being installed and in the `PATH`: http://www.graphviz.org/
+- `dot`, an executable, being in the `PATH`: http://www.graphviz.org/

 ## Installation
 - `clone` this repo